awk Programs

 it runs a command, by extracting the command text from the

-control line and passing it on to the system
+control line and passing it on to the system function

 (see section Built-in Functions for Input/Output).